How it works

 How does the percentage of people naming your brand over that of your rivals change over time?
 Who has the stronger messaging?
 By not providing a list of brands to select from you can really see how much different brands are in the public consciousness.

 These are just a few examples of questions you can use to ask consumers about their different brand preferences, and uncover how you sit amongst your competitors.
+And for more on the specific questions you could ask, here are the essential competitor analysis questions for your research project, and we’ve even created this competitor intelligence survey template to give you a head start.

 The Attest platform allows you to ask any question you would like of your target consumers, under the guidance of in-house experts, to get the answers you need.
 You’ll get the results in a matter of hours and days, meaning you can act ASAP and when the data is relevant.